-Agencies must submit an agency IT investment portfolio (Exhibit 53A, Exhibit 53C, Exhibit 53D, and Exhibits 300), if the government agency is subject to Executive Branch review (see OMB Circular A-11 Section 25.1).
-All CFO Act agencies and any others directed to do so must submit an agency security portfolio (Exhibit 53B).
+Agencies must submit information on the agency IT investment portfolio, using the format specified in this guidance, as applicable, for Exhibit 53A, Exhibit 53C, Exhibit 53D, Exhibit 300A, and Exhibit 300B.
+This requirement applies to any agency subject to Executive Branch review (see OMB Circular A-11 Section 25.1), unless otherwise directed.